 Though stopping by the coffee shop every morning is a fun ritual, it can become very expensive very quickly.
-Save your money with this must-have recipe so you can make your own pumpkin spice lattes at home.
+Save your money with this must-have recipe, so you can make your own pumpkin spice lattes at home.

 Often imitated but never duplicated, Starbucks first developed the Pumpkin Spice Latte back in 2003 after they experienced success with the launch of their seasonal winter drinks like the Eggnog Latte and Peppermint Mocha.
 At the time, pumpkin-flavored items weren’t dominating the culinary scene, but the executives at Starbucks recognized the lure of the iconic pumpkin.
 They experimented with different ratios of pumpkin and spice, ultimately selecting a recipe that didn’t contain any real pumpkin in it at all!

 Starbucks launched the Pumpkin Spice Latte in a limited number of test markets, and, as they say, the rest is history.
-Sales exceeded expectations and the company expanded this offering nationally the following year.
-This launched a trend of pumpkin spice products across a variety of spectrums from home products, like candles and air fresheners, to food products such as cereal, donuts, pasta sauces, and more.
+Sales exceeded expectations, and the company expanded this offering nationally the following year.
+This launched a trend of pumpkin spice products across a variety of spectrums, from home products, like candles and air fresheners, to food products such as cereal, donuts, pasta sauces, and more.
 In 2015 Starbucks changed the recipe to include real pumpkin puree, and it has been unchanged since then.

-This delicious recipe from Copykat tastes like pumpkin pie in a cup and, unlike the seasonal Starbucks version, you can make this one all year long!
+This delicious recipe from Copykat tastes like pumpkin pie in a cup, and unlike the seasonal Starbucks version, you can make this one all year long!

 Latte recipes include frothed milk which you can make with a frother or with a hand-held immersion blender.
 If you don’t have either, just froth your milk the old-fashioned way: Pour milk into a large jar with a lid, filling no more than 1/3 of the jar.
 Screw the lid on tightly and shake vigorously until the milk is frothy and has roughly doubled its volume — between 30 and 60 seconds.
 Your arms may be sore, but this latte is well worth the extra effort.

-- 2 1/2 cups water
+- 2 1/2 cups of water

-- 1 tbsp. ground nutmeg
+- 1 tablespoon of ground nutmeg

-- 1/2 inch fresh ginger or 1/2 tsp. ground ginger
+- 1/2 inch of fresh ginger or 1/2 teaspoon of ground ginger

-- 1 cup sugar
+- 1 cup of sugar

-- 3 tbsp. canned pumpkin
+- 3 tablespoons of canned pumpkin

-- 4 ounces espresso
+- 4 ounces of espresso

-- 4 ounces milk warmed and frothed
+- 4 ounces of milk warmed and frothed

-- 3 tbsp. pumpkin syrup
+- 3 tablespoons of pumpkin syrup

-- 2 tbsp. whipped cream
+- 2 tablespoons of whipped cream

-To make pumpkin syrup
+To make pumpkin syrup:

-- Combine spices and water in a medium-sized saucepan.
+Step 1: Combine spices and water in a medium-sized saucepan.
 Bring water to a boil, then turn it down to a simmer.
 Allow the spiced water to simmer for about 20 minutes.

-- Strain out the spices by pouring the water through a coffee filter, resulting in smooth, spice-flavored water.
+Step 2: Strain out the spices by pouring the water through a coffee filter, resulting in smooth, spice-flavored water.
 You don’t want to be picking pits of ginger or cinnamon out of your teeth all day.

-- Place the water back into the pan, and add the sugar and canned pumpkin.
+Step 3: Place the water back into the pan, and add the sugar and canned pumpkin.
 Mix well, then simmer for another 10 minutes.

 Yield: 1 pint of pumpkin syrup mix.
 Store in an airtight container in the refrigerator.

-To make the pumpkin spice latte
+To make the pumpkin spice latte:

-- Prepare espresso or strong coffee.
+Step 1: Prepare espresso or strong coffee.

-- Gently pour frothed milk over the coffee and stir.
+Step 3: Gently pour frothed milk over the coffee and stir.

-- Top with whipped cream and a dash of ground nutmeg.
+Step 4: Top with whipped cream and a dash of ground nutmeg.